 ASPA Member Feature: Indian Ridge Shrimp Company

 Andrew Blanchard is a wealth of knowledge when it comes to the history of the shrimp industry in Chauvin, Louisiana.
 He was born and raised in the area, and his distinguishable Cajun accent is a reflection of the cultural heritage still celebrated in this small town located on the water in Terrebonne Parish.
-This industry is all he’s ever known, and after nearly 40 years in the business, he describes his vocation quite well: “You could say we eat, drink and sleep shrimp…although the eating part is still our favorite!”
+This industry is all he’s ever known, and after working decades in the business, he describes his vocation quite well: “You could say we eat, drink and sleep shrimp…although the eating part is still our favorite!”

 “The plant was owned by the Chauvin family, and Mr. Chauvin was a visionary who started in the shrimp business,” Andrew says.
 “The city was named for him and the family because they owned everything — post office, general store, icehouse, the plant, hardware store and the lumberyard business.”